Tenafly High School: Awards, recognition and rankings

 In its 2013 report on "America's Best High Schools", The Daily Beast ranked the school 253rd in the nation among participating public high schools and 20th among schools in New Jersey.
 The school was ranked 198th in the nation and 16th in New Jersey on the list of "America's Best High Schools 2012" prepared by The Daily Beast / Newsweek, with rankings based primarily on graduation rate, matriculation rate for college and number of Advanced Placement / International Baccalaureate courses taken per student, with lesser factors based on average scores on the SAT / ACT, average AP/IB scores and the number of AP/IB courses available to students.

 Extracurricular activities

+A clip of journalism students at the school was featured on a December 2025 episode of The Late Show with Stephen Colbert introducing Colbert's "Meanwhile" segment.

 Marching band

 In 2012, the Tenafly High School Marching Band came in first place for group 3A in the USBands Marching Band Competition in Fair Lawn, New Jersey.
 In 2022 and 2023, the Band came in first place for group 4A in the USBands New Jersey State Championships.
 In 2023, the band competed in the USBands National Championships for the first time and placed first in group 4A.

 In October 2024, the marching band won at the USBands annual competition at Bergenfield High School in October 2024, scoring 81.700 in Group Open IV.
 In November 2025, the band competed in the USBands New Jersey State Championships and placed second place in group 4O.